 I got Jenna to demonstrate the exercises.

-Stand in an upright position with your feet hip width apart.
+Stand in an upright position with your feet hip-width apart.
 Bend in the knees hips.
-Bring the upper body forward with your arms behind your back, and bring your seat back.
-Maintain a good alignment with the head, shoulders and hips.
-Straighten your legs and hips as you extend your arms over your head, and then slowly arch your lower back slightly.
-Bring your head back, with your eyes following your hands, and then slowly return to the starting position.
+Bring the upper body forward with your arms behind your back and bring your seat back.
+Maintain proper alignment with the head, shoulders and hips.
+Straighten your legs and hips as you extend your arms over your head, and then arch your lower back slightly.
+Bring your head back, with your eyes following your hands, and then return slowly to the starting position.

-Perform 1 set of 5 reps in smooth controlled movement with a good stop at the end position.
+Perform one set of 5 reps in a smooth, controlled movement with a good stop at the end position.
 The intensity is light.
 We are working on the full range motions of the joints, strengthening the knees and hips, activating the glutes, stretching the muscles in the shoulders and hamstrings and improving the mobility in the low back area.

 #2 – Downward Dog Exercise

-Start in a 4-point position, moving to a plank position.
-Slowly pull your hips backward.
-Make sure to maintain a good alignment with the hips, shoulders and hands.
+Start in a four-point position, moving to a plank position.
+Pull your hips backward slowly.
+Make sure to maintain proper alignment with the hips, shoulders and hands.
 Hold the end position for 5 seconds and then return to the plank position.

 Downward Dog Exercise

-Perform 1 set of 2 reps, with a 5 second hold at the end position.
+Perform one set of 2 reps, with a 5-second hold at the end.
 The intensity is light.
 The purpose of this exercise is to stretch out the hamstrings and hips.

 #3 – Forward Fold Exercise